W0lfYBot/.github/profile/README.md

 ![An illustration showing a variety of differently themed Octocats.
 Monuments from different cities are indicated in the background like the Space Needle, Berlin Fernsehturm and Transamerica Pyramid.](https://user-images.githubusercontent.com/3369400/133268513-5bfe2f93-4402-42c9-a403-81c9e86934b6.jpeg)

 W0lfY is an free Discord Bot with many features.
 Currently we are developing the bot.
-If you want to join our staff team as supporter, designer, conceptor or translator please join [our discord server](https://discord.gg/k4zNV6YuQc).
+If you want to join our staff team as moderator please join [our discord server](https://discord.gg/dM9XaGVTQj).

 ### 🌍 An international community